nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_allergy_list.md

 This is mapped to the "higher level" of the FHIR element <b>AllergyIntolerance.onset[x]</b> estimated or actual date, date-time, or age when allergy or intolerance was identified.
 The definition of <b>AllergyIntolerance.onset[x]</b> is: Record of the date and/or time of the onset of the Reaction.
 The reason for mapping to higher onset is that this is the date when the reaction was experienced by the patient for the first time, the onset under reaction could be multiple.

 ## Clinicalstatus ##
-The FHIR element <b>AllergyIntolerance.clinicalStatus</b> for Transfer of Care Documents should if present be set to "active".
+The FHIR element <b>AllergyIntolerance.clinicalStatus</b> for Digital Medicines Documents should if present be set to "active".

 ## 	AllergyIntolerance.category ##